This is a guest blog post by Monica, a school-based SLP, all about core vocabulary and why it is so important to focus on!

 Check out this resource from Project Core if you want to learn more about emergent/beginning communicators. http://www.project-core.com/beginning-communicators-module/

-How do I pick which words to use?
+How do I pick which core vocabulary words to use?

 Assume competence and that your student will be able to learn core words.
 Make sure you make a core board for yourself and staff members to model for your students!
 You don’t have to start with low-tech, but it’s a low-cost and easily accessible way to start using core vocabulary.